10 Rules for Trail Etiquette with Your Dog

 Rule 9: Respect Shared Spaces and Boundaries

 Respecting shared spaces and boundaries is essential for maintaining harmonious relationships with landowners and park authorities.
-Always follow any posted or instructions when accessing a trail.
+Always follow any posted signs or instructions when accessing a trail.
 These rules are in place to protect the environment and the rights of others.

 Trespassing into private property or restricted areas is strictly prohibited and can lead to legal consequences.
 It's important to stay within the designated trail boundaries and not encroach on areas that are off-limits.
 By respecting these boundaries, you help ensure the sustainability of trails and preserve the trust of landowners and authorities.